Irish presidential inauguration: Oath of Office

-To date every president has subscribed to the declaration in Irish.
+To date, every president has subscribed to the declaration in Irish.
 Erskine H. Childers, who never learnt Irish and spoke with a distinctive Oxbridge accent that made pronouncing Irish quite difficult, opted with some reluctance for the Irish version in 1973.
 Pictures of the event show Childers reading from an exceptionally large board where it had been written down phonetically for him.
 At his second inauguration in 2018, Michael D. Higgins first made the declaration in Irish, then repeated it in English.

+Following the oath, presidents will sign a written copy of the declaration, upon the completion of which they are said to have officially taken office.
+After a brief fanfare, including the raising of the presidential standard over Dublin Castle and a 21-gun salute, the president is presented with the presidential seal by the Chief Justice of Ireland, which is used to authenticate documents signed by the president.

 Presidential address

 Having taken the Declaration of Office, the new president traditionally delivers an address to the guests.
 Constitutionally all addresses or messages to 'the Nation' or to 'the Oireachtas' are supposed to have prior government approval.
 Some lawyers have questioned whether the speech at the inauguration should fall into the category requiring government approval.
-However, as it is impractical to get approval given that the new president is only president for a matter of moments before delivering the speech and so has not had a time to submit it, any constitutional questions as to its status are ignored.
+However, as it is impractical to get approval given that the new president is only president for a matter of moments before delivering the speech and so has not had time to submit it, any constitutional questions as to its status are ignored.

 Religious and humanist involvement

-Inauguration Day involves a lot of ritual and ceremonial.
+Inauguration Day involves a lot of rituals and ceremonial.
 Until 1983 the morning saw the president-elect, accompanied by their spouse, escorted by the Presidential Motorcycle Escort to one of Dublin's cathedrals.
 If they were Catholic they were brought to St Mary's Pro-Cathedral for a Pontifical High Mass.
 If they were Church of Ireland, they were brought to St Patrick's Cathedral for a Divine Service.
 In the 1970s instead of separate denominational ceremonies a single ecumenical multi-faith service was held in the cathedral of the faith of the president-elect.
 Some additional religious ceremonies also featured: President-elect Cearbhall Ó Dálaigh attended a prayer ceremony in a synagogue in Dublin to reflect his longstanding relationship with the Jewish Community in Ireland.

 In 1983, to reduce the costs of the day in a period of economic retrenchment, the separate religious blessing ceremony was incorporated into the inauguration ceremony itself, with the president-elect blessed by representatives of the Roman Catholic Church, the Church of Ireland, the Presbyterian Church, Methodism, the Society of Friends, and the Jewish and Islamic faiths.
-This inter-faith service has featured in the inaugurations since 1983.
-Since 2011, a representative from the Humanist Association of Ireland, representing humanism and the non-religious population of Ireland, has appeared alongside ministers of a religion.
+This inter-faith service has been featured in the inaugurations since 1983.
+Since 2011, a representative from the Humanist Association of Ireland, representing humanism and the non-religious population of Ireland, has appeared alongside ministers of religion.